ankaAR/bestiario5e/_creatures/yusdrayl.md

 ***Source.*** tales from the yawning portal,  page 248

-***Spellcasting.*** Yusdrayl is a 2nd-level spellcaster.
+***Lanzamiento de conjuros.*** Yusdrayl is a 2nd-level spellcaster.
 Her spellcasting ability is Charisma (spell save DC 13, +5 to hit with spell attacks).
 She knows the following sorcerer spells:

 Cantrips (at will): mage hand, prestidigitation, ray of frost, shocking grasp